-In-House Instalment Plan — Receivable
+How to Record an In-House Customer Instalment Plan Receivable

 | Account Name | Type | Debit ($) | Credit ($) |